appsemble/appsemble/packages/cli/README.md

 Use `--help` flag with the above command to view the supported arguments.

+---

+**🛈NOTE**

+> The `app patch` command supports updating the `locked` property of an app, locked property is
+> updated before other properties.
+If you set the locked property to `fullLock`, any other changes
+> won’t be applied unless you are using `--force` flag.

+---

 To delete an app using the CLI use the following command:

 ```sh